xkiwilabs/Linear-NonLinear-TSAnalysis/README.md

 ### Set-up Information

 - For novice users:
-  - Refer to the [set up instructions](SETUP.md) for full details regarding how to set up the environment for this tutorial.
+  - Please refer to the [set up instructions](SETUP.md) for full details regarding how to set up the environment for this tutorial.
 - For users familiar with python and Visual Studio Code:
   - [VS Code](https://code.visualstudio.com/) is the recommended editor for this tutorial.
 To work with Jupyter notebooks in VS Code, ensure that the "Jupyter" extension has been installed.
   - The GitHub Repository can be cloned from here: https://github.com/xkiwilabs/Linear-NonLinear-TSAnalysis.git